-1. Companies (Auditor's Report) Order, 2016 ("the Order") issued by the Central Government of India in terms of sub-section (11) of section 143 of the Companies Act, 2013, is not applicable to the Company.
+1. As required by the Companies (Auditor's Report) Order, 2016 ("the Order") issued by the Central Government of India in terms of sub-section (11) of section 143 of the Companies Act, 2013, we give in the Annexure-A, a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.

-- 2. As required by section 143(3) of the Act, we report that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b) In our opinion, proper books of account as required by law have been kept by the Company so far as appears from our examination of those books. - c) In our opinion, the Balance Sheet, the Statement of Profit and Loss (including other comprehensive income), the Statement of Changes in Equity and the Cash Flow Statement, dealt with by this report are in agreement with the books of accounts. - d) In our opinion, the aforesaid Standalone Ind AS financial statements comply with the Indian Accounting Standards specified under Section 133 of the Act, read with Companies (Indian Accounting Standards) Rules, 2015, as amended; - e) On the basis of written representations received from the directors as on 31 March, 2019, and taken on record by the Board of Directors, none of the directors are disqualified as on 31 March, 2019, from being appointed as a director in terms of Section 164(2) of the Act. - f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in "Annexure A" to this report. - g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of Companies (Audit and auditors), 2014, as amended in our opinion and according to the information and explanations given to us, to the best of our knowledge: - i.
-The Company does not have any pending litigations which would impact its financial position. - ii.
-The Company did not have any long-term contracts including derivatives contracts, for which there were any material foreseeable losses. - iii.
-There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company.
+- 2. As required by section 143(3) of the Act, we report that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b) In our opinion, proper books of account as required by law have been kept by the Company so far as appears from our examination of those books. - c) In our opinion, the Balance Sheet, the Statement of Profit and Loss (including other comprehensive income), the Statement of Changes in Equity and the Cash Flow Statement, dealt with by this report are in agreement with the books of accounts. - d) In our opinion, the aforesaid Standalone Ind AS financial statements comply with the Indian Accounting Standards specified under Section 133 of the Act, read with Companies (Indian Accounting Standards) Rules, 2015, as amended; - e) On the basis of written representations received from the directors as on 31 March, 2019, and taken on record by the Board of Directors, none of the directors are disqualified as on 31 March, 2019, from being appointed as a director in terms of Section 164(2) of the Act. - f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in "Annexure B" to this report. - g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of Companies (Audit and auditors), 2014, as amended in our opinion and according to the information and explanations given to us, to the best of our knowledge: - The Company does not have any pending litigations which would impact its financial position. - ii.
+The Company did not have any long-term contracts including derivatives contracts, for which there were any material foreseeable losses. - There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company.